 So what does it mean?
 You usually shouldn't worry about the specific number, a child in the 10th percentile or 90th percentile can be perfectly healthy.
 What your pediatrician will typically use these numbers for is making sure your child is growing at a healthy rate.
 A child who drops from 90% to 10% will cause more concern to your pediatrician than a child who has been around 10% since birth.

 Child Growth Tracker has both CDC and WHO growth curves (and many others!).
 The general recommendation in the US is to use the WHO curves from birth to age 2, and the CDC curves from age 2 onward.
 What's the difference?
-Well the CDC curves are a growth reference based on measurements of both formula-fed and breastfed US children, while the WHO curves are a growth standard for breastfed babies (CDC reference here).
+Well the CDC curves are a growth reference based on measurements of both formula-fed and breastfed US children, while the WHO curves are an international growth standard for breastfed babies (CDC reference here).

 The app also includes the Fenton pre-term growth curves.
 If your child is born early, the WHO and CDC curves will likely give a very low percentile.
 However, babies grow rapidly so it is more accurate in that situation to use gestational age rather than time since birth.
 The Fenton curves are designed to approximately match the WHO curves at around 48 weeks gestational age.
 The Preterm-WHO combination chart transitions from the Fenton curves to the WHO curves at this point.
 You can also enable corrected age (age based on due date) on any of the regular charts to account for preterm birth.

 The Preterm (Fenton) curves only go up to 48 weeks gestational age, however you can use the "Corrected age" feature for premature babies with all the other curves.
 When this option is checked, the child's percentiles will be displayed using age based on his or her due date rather than birthday.
 By the time the child is around 2 years old, the use of a corrected age is not usually needed any more.

 Each chart has a specific age (or height) range it is valid for.
-For example, the CDC BMI data is for age 2 to 20 years, while the CDC weight vs. height charts only go up to 120 cm.
+For example, the CDC BMI data is available for age 2 to 20 years, while the CDC weight vs. height charts only go up to 120 cm.
 These limits are based on the original data sets, not just imposed by Child Growth Tracker.
 If your measurements are outside that range, they won't show up.
 Check the percentiles page to see the age ranges for all the charts.

 Some measurements also require multiple entries.
 For example, BMI requires both height and weight. if you only have entered one of these in a given measurement, that measurement won't show up on the chart or table.
 If you would like the app to interpolate weight or height to fill in more points on the BMI or Weight vs. Height curves, you can enable interpolation in the app settings.

-CSV files are an open-source spreadsheet format you can generate with Excel, Open Office, Google Drive, or even manually in Notepad.
+CSV files are an open-source spreadsheet format you can view and edit with Excel, Open Office, Google Drive, or even manually in Notepad.
 See the CSV Guide for more details.